-Hints from HR: Maree Foti, Leading HR and Talent Acquisition Professional
+Hints from HR: Maree Foti, Head of Talent Acquisition, Guardian Early Learning Group

 Not all job hunting experiences are the same.
 And, while there’s no shortage of well-intended job search tips and advice out there, knowing which “words of wisdom” are the right ones for you and your circumstances can be difficult.
-But, in this latest edition of JobGetter’s “Hints from HR” series, leading HR and Talent Acquisition professional Maree Foti provides sage advice for any job seeker.
+But, in this latest edition of JobGetter’s “Hints from HR” series, Maree Foti, Head of Talent Acquisition for Guardian Early Learning Group, provides sage advice for any job seeker.

 You only have to meet Maree or talk to someone in her network to know she has a heart of gold, a wealth of knowledge and an undeniable talent for helping people achieve their full potential.
 Like the team at JobGetter, Maree truly believes that everyone’s dream job is out there.

 Read on to not only get a healthy dose of practical advice but also a valuable boost of encouragement…

 Since being founded in 2004 Guardian has been at the forefront of childcare in Australia.

 Their name, Guardian Early Learning Group, reflects the nature of their business as one of both early education and care.
 Their goal is to continue improving the quality of education and care provided at their existing centres and to grow steadily by opening Australia’s best early learning centres, ensuring that Australian families have access to the very best in early learning and care for their children.